 1. CUSTOMIZE YOUR TOOLBARS

-To Move a command button from one toolbar to another, press the [Alt] key and drag the command button to the desired toolbar.
+Move a command button from one toolbar to another: Hold the [Alt] key pressed while you drag the command button to another toolbar.

-To Copy a command button press the [Alt] and [Ctrl] keys at the same time and drag the command button.
+Copy a command button: Hold the [Alt] and [Ctrl] keys pressed while you drag the command button.

 <Admin: 20-Jun-2008>